Montague Waldegrave, 5th Baron Radstock

 Montague Waldegrave, 5th Baron Radstock (15 July 1867 – 17 September 1953) was the second son of Granville Waldegrave, 3rd Baron Radstock and his wife, Susan Charlotte Calcroft.

-Early life and education
+Life

 Radstock was educated at Monkton Combe School and Trinity College, Cambridge, graduating with a BA degree in 1889.
+He served as executive of The Native Races and the Liquor Traffic Commission, a temperance pressure organisation, from 1925 to 1931.

 When his elder brother the 4th baron died without issue in 1937, he succeeded to the title of Baron Radstock of Castle Town, Queen's County, Ireland.

 Marriage and children

 Radstock married Constance Marion Brodie on 15 July 1898.
 They had three daughters and a son: